Jaimomar99/deeplocpro/README.md

 Pre-installation
 ----------------

-DeepLocPro 1.0 will run and has been tested under Linux and OS X. The only prerequisite is to have python3.6 or above installed.
+DeepLocPro 1.0 will run and has been tested under Linux and OS X. The only prerequisite is to have Python 3.6 or above installed.

 Installation